Character Development

 Stepping Up in Life

-TAKEAWAY: How we step up in life may mean more to us on our deathbed than the things we did effortlessly.
+TAKEAWAY: How we step up in life may mean more to us on our deathbed than the things we planned to do.
 If we think deeply about what happens to us, in due course realizations come; willingness, grace and determination grow us into better people.

 Me and Mikala at her 2023 High School Graduation.